openSUSE/news-o-o/_posts/2007-07-18-nice-trick-to-use-apiopensuseorg-native-with-kde-apps.markdown

 ---
 author: News Team
+comments: true
 date: 2007-07-18 15:02:40+00:00
 layout: post
 link: https://news.opensuse.org/2007/07/18/nice-trick-to-use-apiopensuseorg-native-with-kde-apps/
+slug: nice-trick-to-use-apiopensuseorg-native-with-kde-apps
-title: "Nice Trick to Use api.opensuse.org Native With KDE Apps"
+title: Nice Trick to Use api.opensuse.org Native With KDE Apps
+wordpress_id: 24
 categories:
 - Build Service
 tags:
 - KDE
 ---

 People who are using curl and some editor to download files from api.opensuse.org, edit them and upload them again via curl should have a look on the simple kwrite application.

 <!-- more -->